 The next thing to look at is building materials.
 The three main elements were stone, wood, and gold.
 The stonework was the foundation and outer shell of the two main rooms of the temple.
 The wood was to create two essential functions.
 The wood was also the best surface to cover with gold.
 The types of wood were specific as to their functions.
-The floors were
+The floors were covered in fir, and the walls and ceiling were cedar.
+Wood on the floor also acted as insulation from the colder stones below.
+The fir wood is ideal for someone to walk on.
+It does not dent easily, and it returns to its original shape and size if it gets wet.
+These wood types are ideally suited to be covered in gold in an arid climate.
+The walls were in cedar, and cedar has less weight, and it is easier to shape and carve

 In 1 Kings 6, it said that the walls and floors were covered in Gold.
 Why Gold?
 Was the purpose of the gold to show off, or were there other functions for covering the floors and walls with the costly mineral?
-If the gold was there to show off or make a statement of power, then why was the temple inaccessible to the public?
+If the gold were there to show off or make a statement of power, then why was the temple inaccessible to the public?
 After the temple was completed, the only people allowed in the sanctuary were the priests - the tribe of Levi.
 Without public access, no one would be able to see the gold.
 Why cover the walls and floors of the Holy of Holy and the Holy Place if no one was ever going to see it?
 Was there another reason for the Gold?